A New Leaf on Life

 A dr touching hands with a patient

-Written By, Anonymous
+Written by, Anonymous

 My journey into recovery starts as a pre-teen.
 I was a survivor of childhood cancer– a kidney cancer– and my parents were superstitious so they did not tell me about my cancer until my pediatrician shamed them about this when I turned 10, 6 years after my treatment.
 I did not know why I was too weak to participate in boys sports, why my hair was absent for many years of chemo, why I was so skinny.
 I was pretty awkward and my older sister encouraged me to start using pot to gain acceptance with peers.
 I used daily after school and throughout weekends, and developed friendships with other pot smokers.
 I went to the college where my pot-using friends also went.
 The friends were very toxic and I left for a year abroad to get away from them.
 While there, I had failing grades and after a period of suicidal ideation, I went to a psychiatrist and learned that I had bipolar disease.